Patience is still a virtue, but the concept is on life support these days.

 Even just 40 years ago a supermarket open 24 hours or a place like a hardware store open to 8 p.m. was considered a rare exception.

 The longer hours at first were driven by convenience that was centered on how lifestyles and work schedules were changing.

 But now it is as much about impatience as it is convenience

-Say what you want about investing a few weeks thinking about and even shopping around trying out things such as couches and other furniture but you seem to appreciate what you have a lot more when you invest some time into selecting and acquiring it.
+Say what you want about investing a few weeks thinking about and even shopping around trying out couches and other furniture, but you seem to appreciate what you have a lot more when you invest some time into selecting and acquiring it.